professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 # Data Wrangling

-**Task:** This time, you can write an observation or questions about the graph as a #note after you run the code.

 Let's practice with some of the data wrangling "verbs" we learned about on DataCamp.
 We've already used *filter()*.

 ## top_n and select